-Although cremations are commonplace in Hindu religion.
+Although cremations are commonplace in the Hindu religion.
 There are some exceptions to this rule.

 Prostitutes are also not allowed to be cremated as they are not seen as holy enough.

-They will stil go into the River Ganges but with weights on their bodies!
+They will still go into the River Ganges but with weights on their bodies!
 You may see these float up if you take a tour.